 2013 was another dramatic year for Woods, but it will likely go down as the one in which the golfer finally returned to dominant play.
 While Woods didn’t add to his major championship tally of 14 this season — the fifth year in a row he missed the mark — but he did win the Players Championship, two World Golf Championships, and two regular tournaments at Torrey Pines and Bay Hill.

 Woods still has his sights set on Nicklaus and Snead’s titles; he stands four majors behind Nicklaus and three wins behind Snead.
-Woods will turn 38 at the end of December, but as he takes a much anticipated break from play, he is already strategizing how he can come closer to claiming record victory next year.
+Woods, now 38, is already strategizing how he can come closer to claiming record victory next year.
 Like he told Sky Sports:

 The easier goal is going to be getting to Sam’s record — you could get to there basically by playing the first three events of the year and win three in a row.
 But the major championships are a bit more spread out in April, June, and July, so it’s certainly much harder to get to Jack’s number than it will be to get to Sam’s number.
 But both of them I think are significant numbers, significant milestones and hopefully one day in my career I’ll be able to surpass both of them.

 So we know Woods is No. 2 on the PGA Tour wins list and Snead is No.1, but we can’t forget about the others.
 Here are the five golfers with the most PGA Tour victories.